-The Sand Martin bank’s completion couldn’t be more timely, as it is the BTO’s National Nest Box Week and will offer 51 burrowing opportunities for Sand Martins in 2017.
+The Sand Martin bank’s completion couldn’t be more timely, as it was installed during National Nest Box Week and offers 51 burrowing opportunities for Sand Martins.

-- 10 bird boxes (including kestrel and owl boxes) and 3 bat boxes have been installed
+- Installed 10 bird boxes (including kestrel and owl boxes) and 3 bat boxes.

 - Planted 12,840 (230CC root trained) reeds.

 - Planted 2,680 pond margin and aquatic plugs.

 - Accumulated 1,181 hours of volunteer time (194 volunteer days)!